justinleetyler/justinleetyler.github.io/interests.md

 I call this divine: The universe of which we are a part.
 Science can prove it, philosophy can speak of it, and senses can touch it. -Alexander

 Those who commit atrocities always seem to do so out of a misconceived seance of righteousness and the greater good.
 Pen.
-Jarka Russ (Terry Brooks)
+Jarka Russ

 He that will not work shall not eat. -John Smith